UCDenver-ccp/Translator-nlp-eval-service/README.md

 ## Using the service via the command line

 From the command line, the `curl` command can be used to submit evaluation requests.
 The URL to target is `http://<host-name>:8080` where *<host-name>* is the IP address or name of the host where you have installed the NLP Evaluation Service.
-If the service is installed on your local machine, then *<host-name>* will be *localhost*, i.e. [http://localhost:8080](http://localhost:8080).
+If the service is installed on your local machine, then *<host-name>* will be *localhost*, i.e. [http://localhost:8080](http://localhost:8080). **NOTE, if you have installed the service on a Kubernetes cluster using the provided Helm chart, the service will be available at the static IP that you provided (no additional port necessary).**

 Each file is specified using `-F files=@"<file-name>"`, where *<file-name>* is the name of a file to be evaluated, e.g. 11319941.bionlp.
 Multiple `-F` blocks can be added to evaluate multiple files.